johannesnelson/johannesnelson.github.io/_posts/2024-01-11-passive_acoustic_monitoring.md

 provide a crucial glimpse into what is going on and can point to dangers ahead.
 And since each species of bird vocalizes in a unique way, it is possible to train machine learning models to analyze audio and identify the species present within it.

-## Why bioacoustics?
-Traditional field surveys--using human observers--can be costly and resource-intensive.
-Surveyors need to be trained by experts and then brought to often remote locations.
-Because we cannot feasibly leave multiple people stationed continuously across a landscape, remote sensing technology offers attractive alternatives.
-Wildlife cameras, drones, and other optical solutions can only go so far: line of sight is often more challenging to establish than line of hearing.

-Imagine a dense forest, a foggy seaside, or any where at night.
-Sound propagates through such obstrucitons much more easily.
-What's more, audio data takes up less storage.
-Since animals often vocalize in a way that is unique to their species, the captured audio signatures provide the means for comprehensive biodiversity assessments.

 ## Major Benefits
 ### Greater survey coverage